Joseph has always loved computer games, which was a springboard for their ongoing love-hate relationship with computer hardware.

 3. Eye of the Beholder (1990)

-It's a classic grid-based dungeon crawl, based on 2nd Edition D&D rules.
-The lords of Waterdeep (a city in the Forgotten Realms) hire you to investigate some strange ongoings beneath the city.
+It's a classic grid-based dungeon crawl, based on 2nd Edition D&D rules, in which the lords of Waterdeep (a city in the Forgotten Realms) hire you to investigate some strange ongoings beneath the city.
 Once you enter the sewers to take a look, the walls collapse behind you and the only way forward is down.

-4. Ultima VII.
-The Black Gate (1992)
+4. Ultima VII: The Black Gate (1992)

 5. Betrayal at Krondor (1993)

-like a book--as a matter of fact it is based on Raymond E. Feist's Riftwar novels.
-The 1998 sequel Return to Krondor was also well received and worth a look.
+Unlike most RPGs from the same period, Betrayal at Krondor doesn't rely on leveling up or reaching the next dungeon to spur players on.
+It's divided into chapters much like a book, and as a matter of fact, it is based on Raymond E. Feist's Riftwar novels.
+The 1998 sequel Return to Krondor was also well received and is probably worth a look.

 6. Fallout (1997)

 And like any true masterpiece, this one stands the test of time.
-The game is presented in an isometric perspective, and the combat is fully turn-based (those were the days).
-Just like the latest version, the first Fallout also centers around a Vault Dweller who has to leave the safety of the Vault (aka fallout shelter) and go into the untamed post-nuclear wasteland of the early 22nd century.
+The game is presented in the tried-and-tested isometric perspective, and the combat is fully turn-based (those were the days).
+Just like all the later games, the first Fallout centers around a Vault Dweller who has to leave the safety of Vault 101 and head out into the untamed post-nuclear wasteland of the early (alternate-history) 22nd century.

 7. Might & Magic VI: The Mandate of Heaven (1998)

-Might and Magic 6: The Mandate of Heaven breaks away from the grid-based confinement of the previous games to offer a completely free-roaming world.
-It doesn't have much of a plot, but it is also (perhaps for the same reason) about as non-linear as a game gets--you can take your four characters and wander off to the last dungeon right away.
-Obviously you'll be killed before you get there, but still.
+Might and Magic 6: The Mandate of Heaven broke away from the grid-based confinement of the previous games to offer a completely free-roaming world.
+Like most M&M games, it doesn't have much in the way of a plot, but it is also (perhaps for the same reason) about as non-linear as a game gets.
+You can take your four characters and wander off to the final dungeon right away.
+Obviously you'll never make it, but that's part of the concept.